tarekgreens/bolmber-quest/README.md

 Added hasExit method to check if the player has reached the exit.
 Added Render method in GameScreen class to render the wall or path.

+Added Render method to Player, Flowers and Chest.
+Added a list of walls to GameMap,